Robert Streater: Life and work

 Streater also painted part of the chapel at All Souls', Oxford and ceilings at Whitehall, in London.
 Little of his decorative work now remains, except the ceiling of the Sheldonian Theatre at Oxford, which was restored in 1762 by Tilly Kettle and again, by a conservation studio, in November 2008.
 His panels of Moses and Aaron, painted for St Michael Cornhill, remain in the church, incorporated into the Victorian reredos.

 Besides landscape, history, and still life, Streater also painted portraits.
 He etched a view of the Battle of Naseby, and designed some of the plates for Robert Stapleton's 'Juvenal'.
 Seven pictures by him, including five landscapes, were mentioned in a catalogue of James II's collection.
 Streater was a special favourite with Charles II, who made him serjeant-painter on his restoration to the throne.
+Streater's painting of Boscobel House, still in the British royal collection today, was recorded at Whitehall Palace in 1688 and is presumed to have been commissioned by Charles II.
 When Streater in his later years was suffering "from the stone", Charles II sent for a special surgeon from Paris to perform the necessary operation.
 Streater, however, died not long afterwards. in 1679.

 He was succeeded as serjeant-painter by his son, Robert Streater Jr., at whose death, in 1711, Streater's books, prints, drawings, and pictures were sold at auction.
 He had a brother, Thomas Streater, who married a daughter, an artist herself, of Remigius Van Leemput.
 A self-portrait of Robert Streater was engraved for Horace Walpole's Anecdotes of Painting.

 Henry Anderton (1630–1667) was a pupil of Streater.